 A Holiday Club account is a savings account offered by many banks.
 Typically the account can be opened at the beginning of the calendar year and set up with automatic contributions to the account on a regular schedule, whether you choose to make them weekly, bi-weekly, monthly, or quarterly.
 For some, there is not a minimum required balance to open the account, but be sure to check with your financial institution.
 Banks often pay interest on the balance in the account throughout the year so your savings will grow.

 Near the end of the year, the funds can be withdrawn so the money saved as well as the accrued interest can be used to make your holiday purchases.
 Always refer to the account disclosures to better understand the qualifications or restrictions before opening a Holiday Club account.
-Some banks charge penalty fees if you withdraw money from your Holiday Club account before the designated withdrawal period, so be sure to understand your financial institution's policies before doing so.
+Some banks charge penalty fees if you withdraw money from your Holiday Club account before the designated withdrawal period.

 The main advantage to a Holiday Club account is that it helps you to save money throughout the year for your holiday spending.
-Because the money is in a separate account, you are much less likely to dip into it than you would be if you just left the money in your checking or savings account or stashed cash in your home.
+Since the money is in a separate account, you are less likely to dip into it than you would be if you just left the money in your checking or regular savings account or stashed cash in your home.
 Another advantage is that Holiday Club accounts may pay higher interest rates than other types of savings accounts with similar deposit amounts.
-And of course, your Holiday Club savings has the advantage of helping you avoid accumulating credit card debt while doing your holiday shopping.
+And of course, your Holiday Club savings has the advantage of helping you avoid putting your holiday shopping on credit cards.

 Have you checked out our Holiday Club savings account?
 Get yours today!